 WorkSource Montgomery supports local businesses and employers throughout the business lifecycle – from start-up through growth and beyond.
 WorkSource Montgomery is committed to closing the gap between high demand opportunities and strong qualified talent.
-In collaboration with strong Montgomery County resources, WorkSource Montgomery will be offering an array of employer-focused services.
+In collaboration with strong Montgomery County resources, WorkSource Montgomery offers an array of employer-focused services.

 Talent Development and Retention Services

 - Assessments and Skill Gap Analysis

 - Custom On-the-Job Training (OJT) Development